tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: What is the first Studio Album to be released on the Internet with a "Pay-What-You-Want" price?
 - **Correct Answer:** In Rainbows
 - The Help Album
-- Skrillex and Diplo Present Jack ôUuml;
+- Skrillex and Diplo Present Jack Ü
 - Blackstar

-### Q: What is the first track on Kanye West's 808s ô Heartbreak?
+### Q: What is the first track on Kanye West's 808s & Heartbreak?
 - **Correct Answer:** Say You Will
 - Welcome to Heartbreak
 - Street Lights
 - Heartless

+### Q: What is the first track on the Dave Matthews Band album "Before These Crowded Streets"?
+- **Correct Answer:** Pantala Naga Pampa
+- Stay (Wasting Time)
+- Rapunzel
+- Don't Drink The Water

 ### Q: What is the first weapon you acquire in Half-Life?